BryanColeman/Obsidian/💻 Work/Stories/_139923 - SpsV2 -  Pipeline setup.md

 	- Quality Assurance
 	- Staging
 	- Production
 - What now?
-Let's look at main and take check of all we need.
+Let's look at the pipe and take check of all we need.
 After this maybe put it through GPT?
 	- Main
 		- [[trigger]]
 			- Meetings uses master (main)